Be involved in the vital planning, research and analysis behind some of TfL’s biggest projects.

-You’ll complete four individual six-month placements.
+You’ll complete 4, 6 month placements.
 Examples of which include:

 The above is only an example we also offer placements in a range of different areas such as Project Sponsorship, Urban Realm Planning, Legal Powers and Consents, Geographic Information Systems, and Development Planning, amongst others.

-Upon successful completion of this scheme, you could become an Assistant Planner or Assistant Sponsor role which could lead to further career development opportunities such as Principal Planner or Principal Sponsor.
+Upon successful completion of this scheme, you could roll-off into an Assistant Planner or Assistant Sponsor role which could lead to further career development opportunities such as Principal Planner or Principal Sponsor.

 Successful completion of the scheme will also grant you membership of the Chartered Institute of Highways and Transportation (CIHT), which could lead to further opportunities both inside and outside TfL.